top of page

 The lesson here isn’t that we should ban screens altogether.
 Instead, we can learn from how tech parents handle the challenge:

-• Right tech and the right time and development for your child
+• Right tech at the right time and development for your child

 • Set family rules: Meals, bedtime, and homework hours are good screen-free times.